Sydney Sweeney: Personal life

 Sweeney started dating businessman Jonathan Davino in 2018, and they became engaged in 2022.
 They produced films together (including Anyone but You and Immaculate), and Sweeney considered Davino her "producing partner".
-The couple separated in 2025.
+The couple separated in early 2025.
+By June 2025, Sweeney was in a relationship with record executive Scooter Braun.

-Sweeney is an automobile enthusiast.
-She has restored a 1969 Ford Bronco and a 1965 Ford Mustang, and also owns a 1956 Ford F100 with original patina, gifted by her grandfather.
+Sweeney is a car enthusiast and has owned a restored a 1969 Ford Bronco and a 1965 Ford Mustang.
 As part of her partnership with Ford, Sweeney designed a custom 2024 Mustang.